 Bill Russell, who played in a Los Angeles Dodger record 2,181 games, has been an MLB umpire supervisor since 2002 and sees all Angels and Dodgers home games.
 Bill tells me the umpiring is as good today as when he played.

 1925 In the first game of a twin bill, Robins’ (Dodgers) starter Dazzy Vance no-hits the Phillies at Ebbets Field, 10-1.
 The Brooklyn hurler had one-hit the team from the City of Brotherly Love five days earlier.

-2005 During the six-run second inning uprising by Colorado, each Dodger outfielder commits an error.
-The fielding of Ricky Ledee (lf), Jose Cruz Jr. (right field), and Jayson Werth (cf) contributes to the 6-4 loss to the Rockies.
-(The Dodgers finished 71-91 that year, in fourth place in the division.
-The Rockies finished last.
+2005 During the six-run second inning uprising by San Diego, each Dodger outfielder commits an error.
+The fielding of Ricky Ledee (lf), Jose Cruz Jr. (right field), and Jayson Werth (cf) contributes to the 6-4 loss to the first place Padres.